-Quickly realising that dive tourism at the site was getting out of control, the government stepped in and after several dramatic twists and turns, Hanifaru Bay was declared a Marine Protected Area in 2009, then incorporated into the UNESCO World Biosphere Reserve in 2011.
+Quickly realising that tourism at the site was getting out of control, the government stepped in and after several dramatic twists and turns, Hanifaru Bay was declared a Marine Protected Area in 2009, then incorporated into the UNESCO World Biosphere Reserve in 2011.

-Hanifaru Bay is now one of the ‘core zones’ within the wider Baa Atoll Biosphere Reserve and in order to visit, you are required to go to the Hanifaru Visitor Centre in Dharavandhoo Island and purchase tokens for $30.
+Hanifaru Bay is now one of the ‘core zones’ within the Baa Atoll Biosphere Reserve and guests are required to go to the Hanifaru Visitor Centre in Dharavandhoo Island and purchase tokens for $30.
 Each token gives you 45 minutes in the water with the manta rays, whale sharks, and an approved snorkel guide, with all profits going towards the Baa Atoll Conservation Fund.
 Resorts and liveaboards purchase the visitor tokens themselves and sell them to their guests, and are then allowed to drop their guests off in a designated zone outside the bay.
 Guests must then swim into Hanifaru Bay.
 Alternatively guests can use a water taxi from Dharavandhoo to get to the site.

 Images courtesy of The Manta Trust

 Find out where to dive and when in our month-by-month guide of where to dive in Asia and the Pacific